kaposke/gui_bassa-SDK/readme.md

 > If you run tests multiple times, they will start failing because of the rate limits!

 ## Notes for the reviewrs
-C# and .NET are not my daily driver, its just a language and ecosystem that I like but haven't used in years.
+- C# and .NET are not my daily driver, its just a language and ecosystem that I like but haven't used in years.
 I decided to do the challenge with it to prove to you (and myself, honestly) that I would be able to (re)learn it and overcome the bumps on the road.

-I started using the .NET HttpClient, but eventually changed to [RestSharp](https://restsharp.dev/), which is a wrapper that makes stuff much easier.
+- I started using the .NET HttpClient, but eventually changed to [RestSharp](https://restsharp.dev/), which is a wrapper that makes stuff much easier.
 If this wasn't a challenge, I would probably have explored [Refit](https://github.com/reactiveui/refit), which apparently makes building SDKs super straight forward.

-I have limited the scope of the unit tests because it hits the actual api, which has request limits.
+- I have limited the scope of the unit tests because it hits the actual api, which has request limits.
 Its also my first time using xUnit, so take it easy xD.

-I totaly pushed the code with my API key there.
+- I totaly pushed the code with my API key there.
 Aparently using environment variables in .NET is a bit of a headache, so for this small and temporary project I intentionally left the key there.
 Just know that I'm aware of how wrong that is.

-For this small API I decided to leave all the requests in one class, but for a bigger API, I would probably split it up by resources somehow.
+- For this small API I decided to leave all the requests in one class, but for a bigger API, I would probably split it up by resources somehow.

-Error handling certainly has room for improvement.
+- Error handling certainly has room for improvement.
 I lack the knowledge on .NET error handling best practices, but I covered the basic cases.
   The error handling for invalid ids has inconsistent responses in the LOTR API itself:
   - `/book/123` - Returns 200 but with error body
   - `/movies/123` (and all other `/:id` routes) - Returns 500 with same error body ^
-- `/movies/invalid_id_but_with_correct_length?` (I think) - Returns 200 and a paginated response on the body, but with an empty array (0 results)
+  - `/movies/invalid_id_but_with_correct_length?` (I think) - Returns 200 and a paginated response on the body, but with an empty array (0 results).

   The SDK will just return null for 200 responses, but will throw an exception for 500's.